 AlbionVC recently led a £6.5 million Series A investment round into PayAsUGym (“PAUG”), the online fitness marketplace, alongside existing co-investors Concentric, Channel 4 and individual angels.
 Since our original seed investment in 2014 PAUG has gone through a number of product iterations and has now reached the point of validation which any early stage investor, entrepreneur or advisor will be familiar with – product-market fit.

 PAUG enables gym users to visit a wide range of health and fitness clubs in a flexible way either with passes or subscribing on a monthly basis with no joining fee or minimum term.
-PAUG customers are typically people who need flexibility in their relationship with gyms/fitness venues, are members of a gym near home but also wish to use a gym near work (or vice versa), are away on business, are trialling various gyms or who only want to visit a club occasionally or for a limited period.
+PAUG customers are typically people who need flexibility in their relationship with gyms/fitness venues, are members of a gym near home but also wish to use a gym near work (or vice versa), are away on business, are trialing various gyms or who only want to visit a club occasionally or for a limited period.

 Gyms are provided with a more economical way to compete for ‘undecided’ or non-brand customers online, providing them with incremental revenue, greater customer footfall, and access insight to improve their proposition and compete more effectively with local competitor clubs.

-Flexibility and growth
+Flexibility and Growth

 Fitness market dynamics have been changing over the last 10 years, driven largely by the growing group of gym users who want more flexible access to fitness facilities and search online for gym membership, passes and classes.
 Societal trends have encouraged more active lifestyles and the digital world has enabled customers to obtain better value for money than traditionally possible.